enyo/iris/README.md

 Releasing the remote services as part of your library is easier.
-You can just let the build script create the necessary client files in your `lib/` directory, and users can use your server as a dependency, and import the generated *remote service* files.
+You can just let the build script create the necessary client files in your `lib/` directory, and users can use your server as a dependency, and import the generated *iris* files.
 This means that the user has access to your protocol buffer and `ErrorCode` files (since they are already in your server library).

 The disadvantage of this approach is, of course, that your whole server needs to